 Because compounded medications are exempt by law from having the National Drug Code ID numbers that manufactured products carry, some insurance companies will not directly reimburse the compounding pharmacy.
 However, almost every insurance plan allows for the patient to be reimbursed by sending in claims forms.
 So even though you pay us on the front end of your prescription, you will most likely be reimbursed by your insurance company after you submit your claim.

 Compounding may or may not cost more than conventional medication.
 Its cost depends on the type of dosage form and equipment required, plus the time spent researching and preparing the medication.
 Fortunately, compounding pharmacists have access to pure-grade quality chemicals which dramatically lower overall costs and allow them to be very competitive with commercially manufactured products.

 Compounding has been part of healthcare since the origins of pharmacy, and is widely used today in all areas of the industry, from hospitals to nuclear medicine.
-Over the last decade, compounding’s resurgence has largely benefited from advances in technology, quality control and research methodology.
+Over the last decade, the resurgence of coumpounding has largely benefited from advances in technology, quality control and research methodology.
 The Food and Drug Administration has stated that compounded prescriptions are both ethical and legal as long as they are prescribed by a licensed practitioner for a specific patient and compounded by a licensed pharmacy.
 In addition, compounding is regulated by state boards of pharmacy.

 Prescription compounding is a rapidly growing component of many physicians’ practices.
 But in today’s world of aggressive marketing by drug manufacturers, some may not realize the extent of compounding’s resurgence in recent years.
 Ask your physician about compounding.
 Then get in touch with a compounding pharmacy – one that is committed to providing high-quality compounded medications in the dosage form and strength prescribed by the physician.